damien-rembert/JS-HTML-CSS/git.md

 ???

 ## git branch
+indicates the current branch
 list the branches and hightlights the current

+## git branch -a
+this will show all the branches that are apart of this repository, the -a is a flag to show all

 ## git branch newbranchname
 create new branch named newbranchname

+## git checkout [branch name]
+let us change to the different branches

 # glossary